flipdishbytes/api-client-csharp/docs/DeliveryZoneApi.md

             var apiInstance = new DeliveryZoneApi();
-            var storeId = 56;  // int? | Store Id to which the delivery zone will be added var deliveryZone = new DeliveryZoneBase(); // DeliveryZoneBase | Optional parameters for delivery zone, if not supplied will create a default zone (optional)
+            var storeId = 56;  // int? | Store Id to which the delivery zone will be added var deliveryZoneBase = new DeliveryZoneBase(); // DeliveryZoneBase | Optional delivery zone, if not supplied will create a default zone

             try
             {
-                // Adds a delivery zone to the store id RestApiResultDeliveryZone result = apiInstance.AddDeliveryZone(storeId, deliveryZone);
+                // Adds a delivery zone to the store id RestApiResultDeliveryZone result = apiInstance.AddDeliveryZone(storeId, deliveryZoneBase);
                 Debug.WriteLine(result);
             }
             catch (Exception e)